School of Journalism

-With a rich history, UM’s School of Journalism will celebrate its 100th anniversary over the course of the 2014-15 academic school year.
+With a rich history, UM’s School of Journalism celebrated its 100th anniversary over the course of the 2014-15 academic school year.
 The School has over 400 undergraduate and graduate students.

 Points of Pride

 - Student performance.
 The J-School routinely ranks in the top 10 of all accredited journalism programs based on accumulated points in the Hearst Journalism Awards Program.

 - Public service.
 The most recent accreditation site team cited “a strong tradition of service to Montana and to the profession of journalism.
 In a state with limited media resources, the School plays a key role in keeping citizens informed, giving voice to underserved populations and providing forums to assess media performance.”